geronimodennis/NsSuiteQLrunner/docs/HOW_TO_USE.md

 AI responses support Markdown, including bullets and fenced SQL examples.
 Fenced code blocks render as separate code boxes.

+When an AI response includes a SQL or SuiteQL code block, use `Insert to SuiteQL Editor` to replace the current editor text with that SQL, or `Merge to Current Query` to append it to the current editor text for comparison or manual editing.

 It can still answer broader NetSuite, SuiteQL, SuiteScript, SDF, analytics, and reporting questions when that helps the workflow.

 Custom records, custom fields, and feature-dependent schema should still be verified in the target account's Records Catalog, Records Browser, or Schema Browser.